centaretraining/azuretraining/08-network-security.md

 ## Test the service endpoint

+10. Connect to the VM using RDP.
+On the **Properties Page** click **Connect** to download an RDP file.
+Save and open the RDP file.

 12. Log in with the user name "securitytraining" and password "Security1!"

-13. Open the Start menu and start Microsoft SQL Server Tools 17 --> SQL Server MAnagement Studio
+13. Open the Start menu and start **Microsoft SQL Server Tools 17** --> **SQL Server Management Studio**

-14. Enter your database URL ([your SQL server name].database.windows.net), select SQL authentication, and enter the admin user name and password for your Azure SQL Server.
+14. Enter your database connection info:
+    Server Type: Database Engine
+    Server Name: [your CMUTUAL user name]-lunch-sql.database.windows.net
+    Authentication: SQL Server Authentication
+    Login: lunchadmin
+    Password: %Lunch4U!

 15. You should be connected to the server and be able to execute SQL commands.
+Try:

+    ```sql
+    SELECT * FROM menu.MenuOption
+    ```

-Even though access to all Azure services have been removed and no IP addresses are in the whitelist, you can connect to the server through your VM since it is in a VNet that has an Azure SQL Server Service Endpoint and is in a subnet that has been granted access to the SQL Server.
+    Even though access to all Azure services have been removed and no IP addresses are in the whitelist, you can connect to the server through your VM since it is in a VNet that has an **Azure SQL Server Service Endpoint** and is in a subnet that has been granted access to the SQL Server.

     > Keep the RDP session open, we will be returning to it in the next section.